serverless/blog/posts/2019-12-02-reinvent-2019-serverless-announcements.md

 **What it is** The schema registry will scan the structure of events you send and receive in Eventbridge and document their structure automatically for you

 **Why it matters** Managing events and their structure is always a tricky business and traditionally relies on developers taking the time off of building things to document things.
 While Eventbridge is not a panacea its a good bootstrapped step.
 Check out the [full blog post](https://serverless.com/blog/eventbridge-schema-registry/) for all the details.

+#### S3 Access Points

+**What it is** An alternate method to specify access patterns to an S3 resource, whether thats a full bucket or just one key, as well as what that access is

+**Why it matters** S3 can get very complex to manage permissions for when you have many potential clients attempting to access that data.
+Being able to have a more specialised, app level permissions system makes managing this a lot easier and means things are more secure in the end for you and your data.